MASTFramework/mastf/README.md

 ## License

-MAST-F is licensed under the GNU General Public License version 3 (GNU GPLv3).
+MAST-F is licensed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE) file in this repository.